-Ground rent and service charges – what you need to know
+Ground Rent & Service Charges - What you need to know

 Posted 13 January 2016 by Keith Osborne

 If you’re buying a property in an apartment block or as part of a shared estate, you will almost certainly have to pay service charges.
 It’s important to note that these charges, also called development management fees, will always have to be paid and can increase considerably over time.
 Another additional cost you have to consider is ground rent.
 In regards to both of these, here's some information and points to consider.

 When you buy a leasehold property, you own the property but not the land it sits on.
 This means you have to pay rent for the land which is known as ground rent.
 Service charges, meanwhile, cover communal costs in a shared building or development.
 Typical costs covered by this service would be the cleaning of communal areas, gardening services, building maintenance and insurance, lift maintenance, lighting and routine repairs.

 The exact services covered, however, vary from property to property.
 The price paid also depends on factors such as the price of property and location.
 Service charges for a property in central London, for example, could be thousands of pounds whereas elsewhere it could be much less.

 How to guard against being over-charged

 Make sure you know how much you have to pay regarding ground rent and service charges before you sign any contract.
 One of the main considerations you have to guard against is service charges going up by a considerable amount in a short period of time.

 The best way to avoid this is to have a clause written into your contract which regulates what you pay.
 This would state that the service charge cannot go beyond a certain level such as a percentage of the initial service charge.

 Retirement property can have particularly high service charges since they generally have more communal areas and shared services than other properties.
 Even when a retirement home isn’t occupied, for instance, if it's being sold, these service charges still have to be paid.